nehaaytoda/Blank_SQL_Notebook.ipynb/README.md

 # Blank_SQL_Notebook.ipynb
-This is the practice file of intermiddite sql
+This is the practice file of Intermediate sql